Flipping houses is a sexy but terrible idea

 When you’re flipping a house, you start off in the red right from the outset.
 That’s because almost every real estate sale includes 5% to 6% in commissions — unless you’re a real estate agent yourself (and even then, you may still have to pay the buyer’s agent a 2.5% commission).
 Online brokerages like Redfin are slimming those margins somewhat — but they still represent a minority of sales, and even then you can still expect to lose about 2% of the purchase price.

-That means that to even make a dollar off a typical home sale, you need the price to appreciate by 5% or more.
+That means that to make even one dollar off a typical home sale, you need the price to appreciate by 5% or more.
 As any retirement investor knows, high fees like that eat up your gains before you even get started.

 Let’s look at how all those numbers add up on an imaginary flip.
 Let’s say you bought a $500,000 home, invested $100,000 in renovations, and sold it for $700,000 a year later.
 Pretty sweet, right?
 You made $100,000!